glenjamin/pretty-immutable/README.md

 Pretty printing for ImmutableJS

-Heavily inspired by (and dependent on [json-stringify-pretty-compact][https://github.com/lydell/json-stringify-pretty-compact]).
+Heavily inspired by (and dependent on) [json-stringify-pretty-compact](https://github.com/lydell/json-stringify-pretty-compact).

 ## Install